 What is the Ethereum EIP-7521 Upgrade?

 - Allowing validators the option of increasing the MAX_EFFECTIVE_BALANCE parameter from 32 ETH to 2,048 ETH.
 This does not change the minimum balance of 32 ETH required to activate a validator, but it would increase MAX_EFFECTIVE_BALANCE.
 A validator’s balance is important as it determines the rewards (and penalties) it receives for performing duties (or failing to perform duties), the likelihood of being chosen for certain duties, like block proposal, and slashing penalties.
 Currently, Ethereum “stops counting” after 32 ETH – MAX_EFFECTIVE_BALANCE; in other words, a validator does not earn any additional rewards by having a balance greater than 32 ETH.
 This is why any amount above 32 ETH is automatically swept and then sent to the validator’s withdrawal address.
+It is worth emphasizing – this change is optional.

 - Reducing the initial slashing penalty from 1/32 of a validator’s balance to 1/4096.
 When a validator is slashed, a sequence of events begins.
 The first event is 1/32 of their balance is immediately burnt.
 The rationale for this change relates to removing barriers for higher balance validators – the fact that slashing penalties are proportional to a validator’s balance can cause some to avoid higher balance validators.
 Also, some research indicates higher balance validators could suffer larger penalties (see here).